How Feds Decide On Remdesivir Shipments To States Remains Mysterious

 In the first full week of August, HHS allocated enough remdesivir to Vermont for it to treat all of its hospitalized COVID-19 patients nearly six times, according to an analysis of HHS allocation and estimated hospitalization data, using a standard five-day course of the drug.

 HHS said it offered Vermont enough remdesivir for 51 patients that week, representing "only a fraction" of its hospitalized COVID-19 patients the previous week, when it made the determination.
-But according to HHS's data, Vermont hasn't had more than 19 estimated patients battling coronavirus in the hospital on any one day since July 1.
-When asked about this, an HHS spokesperson explained that there were many more additional "suspected" cases that it took into consideration but aren't included in the estimates available in the public dataset.
+But according to HHS data, Vermont hasn't had more than 19 estimated patients battling the coronavirus in the hospital on any one day since July 1.
+When asked about this, an HHS spokesperson explained that there were many more additional "suspected" cases that it took into consideration but they aren't included in the estimates available in the public dataset.

 Still, Vermont's open data portal indicates that confirmed cases were in the single digits the week before HHS offered it enough remdesivir to treat 51 people.
 Even with suspected cases factored in, Vermont's tally of hospitalized COVID-cases didn't go above 20.